-richard studied interior design, photography and film (all for a short time). he first worked in the theatre and the visual arts (light-/sounddesigner, assistant curator and artist). later he moved to filmmaking. first as production designer, later key grip, camera assistant and finally as a cinematographer.
+richard has studied interior design, photography and film. he first worked in the theatre and the visual arts (light-/sounddesigner, assistant curator and artist). later he moved to filmmaking. first as a production designer, later key grip, 1AC and finally DP.

-he' s a Belgian based DP who works as a cinematographer since the mid-nineties. has shot over 25 featurefilms; usually european co-productions, both arthouse and mainstream. his breakthrough came with the multi award-winning ROSIE (Toronto, Berlinale,...).
+he' s based in belgium and works as a cinematographer since the mid-nineties, has shot over 30 featurefilms; usually european co-productions, both arthouse and mainstream. his breakthrough came with the multi award-winning ROSIE (Toronto, Berlinale,...).

-amongst others he's shot films such as ; LOVE & FRIENDSHIP (SUNDANCE), LITTLE BLACK SPIDERS (AFI FEST), A FAREWELL TO FOOLS (starring g.depardieu and h.keitel), NOWHERE MAN (venice days), WOLFSBERGEN (forum berlinale) and GUERNSEY (director's fortnight cannes).
+amongst others he's shot films such as ; SPIDER IN THE WEB (starring ben kingsley, monica bellucci), DREAMLAND (starring stephen mchattie, juliette lewis, henry rollins), LOVE & FRIENDSHIP (starring kate beckinsale, chloe sevigny, stephen fry), LITTLE BLACK SPIDERS (afi fest), A FAREWELL TO FOOLS (starring gerard depardieu, harvey keitel), NOWHERE MAN (venice days), WOLFSBERGEN (forum berlinale) and GUERNSEY (director's fortnight cannes).

 he also shoots TV-fiction such as MADAM MINISTER and WALTZ (both top ten fiction cologne-D).

 richard worked on a large number of award-winning projects, selected for the main filmfestivals worldwide.

 twice he won the dutch national award for best cinematography.

 with a pronounced cinematographic style he shows great respect for acting. without being artificial or arrogant, he can transform the ordinary into the unique. he is mainly influenced by the thoughts of R.BRESSON and the works of M.ANTONIONI. one could describe his work as poetic and powerfull.